 Preview Protection | โ Telescope/FZF/Snacks picker preview protection | ๐ก Only Telescope preview protection |

-Mask sensitive values on startup | โ Full support, never leak environment variables | โ Doesn't support masking on startup, flashes values |
+Avoid value leaking | โ Full support, never leak environment variables | โ Doesn't support masking on startup and pasting content from insert mode, flashes values |

 Mask on leave | โ Supports | โ Supports |